 Using a damp towel, remove all dust from the redwood pieces.
 Allow to fully dry before painting.

 Use a foam brush to paint the larger portions of color: feel free to use 1-2 even coats of paint for a nice even coat or use one coat of paint and lightly sand once dry for a more weathered look.
 Allow paint to dry in between coats.

 Either lightly sketch out your designs in pencil before applying your faces, or, for a quirkier look, paint your characters freehand!

 Use the wood glue to attach the pieces together.
 Let dry.

-Kira and Amber chose to paint most of their redwood pieces freehand.
-For the “Happy” in the Happy Halloween, Kira used a stencil, and traced the “Halloween” portion from simply printing out the word in a font she liked and outlined it into the wood.
+We chose to paint most of the redwood pieces freehand.
+For the “Happy” in the Happy Halloween, we used a stencil, and traced the “Halloween” portion from simply printing out the word and outlining it into the wood.

-Amber and Kira found their inspiration for the Halloween faces and characters on Pinterest.
-Just browsing through the site gave them plenty ideas!
-For their characters they chose silly ghosts, confused Frankensteins, goofy vampires, and some very surprised pumpkins.
+We found inspiration for the Halloween faces and characters on Pinterest.
+Just browsing through the site gave us plenty ideas!
+For the characters we chose silly ghosts, confused Frankensteins, goofy vampires, and some very surprised pumpkins.
 Everyone was thrilled with the results!